FruitGooseKSP/MyAntennaeNeverGoOffline/README.md

   more successfully than not, it still requires electricity.
 If you have no solar panels/antennae then the mod disables itself.
 Likewise, if you have those components but your current stored electrical capacity is very low, it will run out of electricity as normal.
-It is recommended to keep an additional battery on the vessel to allow for a 'reserve' when in darkness and keep the function working correctly.
+It is recommended to keep an additional battery on the vessel to allow for a 'reserve' when in darkness and keep the MANGO abilities working correctly.

   LICENCE